Top stocks in news: HDFC Bank, Tata Steel, RITES, Union Bank, Divis Labs, Metropolis, TPMV - BusinessToday

 Corporate actions today: Shares of Power Finance Corporation, Castrol India and India Glycols shall trade ex-dividend today, while shares of TIl, Sunrest Lifescience and Regal Entertainment & Consultants shall trade ex-date for rights issue.
 Shares of Metropolis Healthcare shall trade ex-date for bonus today.

-HDFC Bank: The leading private lender is navigating a leadership transition following the resignation of Chairman Atanu Chakraborty, who cited differences related to personal values, ethics, and certain internal practices.
-The Reserve Bank of India has since clarified that there are no material concerns regarding the bank's conduct, governance, or financial position.
+HDFC Bank: The leading private lender has terminated three senior executives in connection with lapses identified at its Dubai branch, even it is navigating through leadership transition following the resignation of Chairman Atanu Chakraborty, who cited differences related to personal values, ethics, and certain internal practices.

 Tata Steel: The Tata Group's metal arm has commissioned a Rs 3,200 crore project in Punjab, introducing scrap-based EAF technology for low-carbon steel production.